beardedeagle/mnesiac/README.md

 - When a node joins to an erlang/elixir cluster, run the `Mnesiac.init_mnesia()` function on the *new node*.
 This will initialize and copy table contents from the other online nodes.

+## Notice

+This library was built standing on the shoulders of giants.
+A big thanks goes out to Mustafa Turan.
+The original library this was forked from can be found here: https://github.com/mustafaturan/mnesiam.

 Enjoy!